seanstark/logstash-output-azureblob/README.md

 I am not a Ruby developer and may not be able to respond efficently to issues or bugs.
 Please take this into consideration when using this plugin

+- Azure Data Lake Storage Gen2 accounts are not currently supported.
+- Managed Identities and Service Principles are currently not supported for auth.

 ## Requirements
 - Logstash version 8.6+ [Installation instructions](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html).
     - Tested on 8.6.2
 - Azure Storage Account
-    - ADLS2 is not supported
     - Azure Storage Account Access Key(s)

 ## Installation